vinckr/site/content/blog/5tracks.md

 ---

 I love sharing music!
 It has been one of the things that motivated me to keep starting to blog again and again.
-ALl of these past blogs are defunct now, so in this section I will continue to share tracks, songs and beats that I feel you should hear.
+ALl these past blogs are defunct now, so in this section I will continue to share tracks, songs, and beats that I feel you might enjoy.

 ## 5 classic hiphop tracks to chill to on a lazy day